Skip to content

 Method Chaining

-To make Eden works, Elysia must be using method chaining
+To make Eden work, Elysia must use method chaining

 Elysia's type system is complex, methods usually introduce a new type to the instance.